Top 11 Venture Capital Firms for Consumer Software Startups

 Image of Electric Feel Ventures - Top VCs in Consumer Software

-Electric Feel Ventures is the venture capital arm of Electric Feel Entertainment, with a focus on early-stage consumer and technology startups.
-Based in Miami, they bring a unique perspective from the world of music and entertainment to their investments.
+Electric Feel Ventures is the investment arm of Electric Feel Entertainment, focusing on early-stage consumer packaged goods (CPG) and consumer technology startups.

 • Geographical presence: Miami, Florida